 agree with the changes we have made.

-educational material is presented here that may be linked to without charge.
+presented here that may be linked to without charge.
+Should the site

-When the site becomes commercial, this free content will remain accessible
+becomes commercial, this free content will remain accessible under the

-Anyone can use the material for personal, non-commercial purpose.
+Anyone may use the material for personal, non-commercial purpose.
 This

 section defines commercial usage.

 - Commercial usage is by any entity that sells products, displays or

 publishes paid advertising or charges for access to any part of its

 content, facilities, products or services, whether on the Internet, at